e2jk/delimited2fixedwidth/README.md

   -l LOCALE, --locale LOCALE
                         Change the locale, useful to handle decimal separators -t TRUNCATE, --truncate TRUNCATE
                         Comma-delimited list of field numbers for which the output will be truncated at the maximum line length, should the input value be longer than the maximum defined field length.
 If not set, a field that is too long will cause the script to stop with an error.
+  -dv DIVERT, --divert DIVERT
+                        Diverts to a separate file the content from rows containing a specific value at a specific place.
+The format of this parameter is "<field number>,<value to divert on>" (without quotes).
+                        This parameter can be repeated several times to support different values or different fields.
+                        The diverted content will be saved to a file whose name will be the output filename with "_diverted" added before the file extension.
   -d, --debug           Print lots of debugging statements -v, --verbose         Be verbose
 ```